eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * If you _unlock_ your account, any pending follow requests are automatically accepted.

-* There is (to my knowledge) no way to see a list of all the locked accounts you've tried to follow but that haven't yet accepted.
+* The only way to see your pending follows (accounts you have _tried to follow_ that haven't yet accepted) is via the API, or a client that makes use of the API.
+The official clients don't show them anywhere.

 * No one can retweet a locked account, not even followers.